 6.2.1.4.2 Test procedure

 1. SS sends uplink scheduling information for each UL HARQ process via PDCCH DCI format 0_1 for C_RNTI to schedule the UL RMC according to Table 6.2.1.4.1-1.
 Since the UE has no payload and no loopback data to send the UE sends uplink MAC padding bits on the UL RMC.
+For NR FDD band, if UE supports PC1 or PC2, the UL assignment is such that the UE transmits on slots 0~3 for 15kHz SCS, on slots 0~7 for 30kHz SCS and on slots 0~15 for 60kHz SCS.

 2. Send continuously uplink power control "up" commands in every uplink scheduling information to the UE; allow at least 200ms starting from the first TPC command in this step for the UE to reach PUMAX level.